skeema/skeema/doc/options.md

 **Restrictions** | none

 This option works exactly like [alter-wrapper](#alter-wrapper), except that it applies to all DDL statements regardless of operation type (ALTER, DROP, CREATE) or object class (TABLE, DATABASE, etc) -- not just ALTER TABLE statements.
 This is intended for use in situations where all DDL statements need to be sent through a common script or system for execution.

+For each DDL statement in the diff, rather than executing the DDL directly, `skeema push` will instead shell out to the external process.
+Meanwhile the output of `skeema diff` will *display* what command-line would be executed, but it won't actually be run.

 If *both* of [alter-wrapper](#alter-wrapper) and [ddl-wrapper](#ddl-wrapper) are set, then [alter-wrapper](#alter-wrapper) will be applied to ALTER TABLE statements, and [ddl-wrapper](#ddl-wrapper) will be applied to all other DDL.